tanakaworld/blog.tanaka.world/content/posts/2021-08-30-the-first-year-of-engineering-manager.en.md

 ## Wrap Up

 As an engineer/business person, management experience could be a way to expand your insight.
 You can figure it out after doing.
-Regarding the fear of not writing code, To experience "Engineering Manager" has given me a lot of new challenges by putting it aside.
+Regarding the fear of not writing code, to experience "Engineering Manager" has given me a lot of new challenges by putting "Coding" aside.
 If you're afraid of something, just do it since you can come back anytime.

 It was the first year of one engineering manager in Japan.
 There may be various kinds of perspectives.
 I would like to talk about management with managers inside/outside the company.